Featuring Beethoven’s cheerful Symyphony No. 4, and Symphoria musicians Arvilla Wendland and Peter Rovit in Mozart’s delightful Sinfonia Concertante.

 Arvilla Wendland earned Masters and Bachelors of Music degrees from the Juilliard School where she studied with Heidi Castleman, Misha Amory and Hsin-yun Huang.
 Upon graduating she was awarded the Drs.
 Norman Roland and Marilyn Pearl Special Achievement Award.

-A recipient of the Kay Logan Chamber Music Award, ...
+A recipient of the Kay Logan Chamber Music ...

 Arvilla Wendland earned Masters and Bachelors of Music degrees from the Juilliard School where she studied with Heidi Castleman, Misha Amory and Hsin-yun Huang.
 Upon graduating she was awarded the Drs.
 Norman Roland and Marilyn Pearl Special Achievement Award.